Upper Ferntree Gully: Health and aged care

 The Angliss Hospital (formerly known as the William Angliss Hospital) was established in 1939 and is located in Albert Street and Talaskia Road, Upper Ferntree Gully.
 Chandler House—Eastern Health Child and Adolescent Mental Health Service—is located nearby in Albert Street (and was used as a bush nursing hospital prior to the opening of the Angliss Hospital).
 There are also a number of medical consulting rooms in the vicinity of the hospital.
 Willowbrooke aged care facility is located in Willow Road, Upper Ferntree Gully.
 In terms of animal health, Upper Ferntree Gully also has a veterinary hospital.

 Retail

 There are limited retail outlets (mainly food, hairdressing, banking, chemist, post office and repair services) in Upper Ferntree Gully, generally located along the main thoroughfare (Burwood Highway).
 Ferntree Plaza is the largest retail centre in Upper Ferntree Gully.
-Dining facilities include the Royal Hotel, cafes, an ice creamery, a dumplings restaurant, an Italian restaurant, a charcoal chicken/kebab takeaway, and an Indian restaurant.

 In May, 2021 a fire burnt through the suburb's second Indian restaurant which was temporarily closed for repairs.
 CFA and Police units responding initially received word that the fire was, "out the back of the Royal Hotel" which led to dozens of vehicles rushing to the scene.

 Upper Ferntree Gully also has a number of used car yards.